 When should I remortgage?

 Okay, so here’s the important bit.
 You want to make sure your new mortgage starts right when your fixed-rate mortgage comes to an end.
 This way, you avoid falling onto your lender’s SVR (you know, those higher interest rates we talked about before?).
-Our piece on the best time to remortgage has all the nitty gritty.

 We know what you’re thinking: ‘Why can’t I just transfer over to my new mortgage now?’